 But if you upload those high resolution images to your site, you are going to significantly slow down your site and image load times, because you are uploading them much larger than they need to be.
 Standard screen resolution is 72ppi, so there is no need to upload your images at print resolution (300dpi).
 Instead, save your images to a resolution 72ppi and change the width of your images to fit your blog width.

 How to Do This: Determine the width of your blog’s post area and save your images to that amount of pixels.
 To do this in Photoshop, go to Image > Image Size and change resolution to 72ppi and the width to your blogs’s width.
-(If your theme’s CSS is set up to accommodate retina displays, you will want to actually make your images 2x wider than your blog’s width (good tutorial here).
-If unsure of your site’s capabilities, ask the theme’s creator or your site developer.)
+Read more about how to size your images for speed here.

 Tip: If you’re on a Mac, make sure your browser is set to display at 100% and then use then hit Shift + Command + 4 to bring up the screenshot tool.
 Drag that box across your post area to determine how many pixels wide it is.